 The focus of the ceremony is the practice of science.
-It is therefore unsuitable for the PhD candidate, paranymphs of members of the thesis committee to make any religious, political or nationalistic statements by means of clothing, words, gestures or in any other way.
-Any other statements that do not show respect for the scientific and dignified character of the ceremony are also unsuitable.
+It is, therefore, inappropriate for the PhD candidate, paranymphs or members of the thesis committee to make any religious, political or nationalistic statements by means of words, gestures or in any other way, during and 30 minutes before the academic ceremony.
+Any other statements that do not show respect for the scientific and dignified character of the ceremony are also not permitted.

-Formal titles of address
+Terms of address